Affine quiver Schur algebras and $p$-adic $GL_n$: Affine Schur algebra

 \subsection{The centre of $\cS$}

-In this section we determine the centre of the Schur algebra.
-It turns out that the centre is just given by multiplication with elements from the centre \eqref{center} of the Hecke algebra. \begin{lemma} The centre $Z(\cS)$ of $\cS$ equals $Z(\cH)$ in the sense that
+We next show that the centre of the Schur algebra is just given by multiplication with elements from the centre of the Hecke algebra. \begin{lemma} The centre $Z(\cS)$ of $\cS$ equals $Z(\cH)$ in the sense that

 \end{lemma}

 \proof For the inclusion $\supseteq$, it is clear that multiplication with $z \in Z(\cH)$ commutes with any $\cH$-endomorphism of $\bigoplus_{J \subseteq \bbI} \bv_J \cH$ and hence belongs to $\cS$.
 It furthermore commutes with any element in $\cS$ and hence belongs to $Z(\cS)$.